Ljubljana Castle & Hill Views

 When you want a break from sightseeing, use Tivoli Park as a base and add a gentle Rožnik climb.
 It’s one of the fastest “city to nature” switches in Europe.

-Planning note: for “live” details (event schedules, market days, temporary closures), always check the official visitor info right before your trip.
+Planning note: for “live” details (event schedules, market days, temporary closures), the official visitor info is the handiest place to glance shortly before your trip.

 For most visitors, 2 days is enough for Old Town, the river, the castle, and a park reset in Tivoli.
 With 3 days, you can add museums, neighborhoods, and one day trip without rushing.